-What will happen if I don't want to carry on with the study?
+What will happen if I don't want the patient to carry on with the study?

-Taking part in this study is entirely voluntary and you are free to change your mind at any point during or following completion of the study without giving a reason.
-A decision to withdraw at any time will not affect the standard of care you receive, nor will it affect your relationship with the medical and nursing team who are looking after you.
-Should you choose to withdraw, then your existing data (until withdrawal) will remain on file and will be included in the final study analysis unless you specifically withdraw consent for this.
+Taking part in this study is entirely voluntary and you are free to change your mind about the patient participating in the study at any point during or following completion of the study without giving a reason.
+A decision to withdraw at any time will not affect the standard of care the patient receives, nor will it affect their relationship with the medical and nursing team who are looking after them.
+Should you choose to withdraw the patient, then their existing data (until withdrawal) will remain on file and will be included in the final study analysis unless you specifically withdraw consent for this.

-Will my taking part in this study be kept confidential?
+Will taking part in this study be kept confidential?

-If you decide to participate in the study, the clinical information collected about you during the course of the study will be anonymised and kept strictly confidential.
-We will record your date of birth and initials on all study forms.
-If you agree to the second assessment the study nurse will record your NHS ID, hospital number (hospital patients only) and address and telephone number (community patients only).
-This will be held only by the study nurse who will destroy this information immediately following your second assessment.
-A copy of the Consent Form you sign, which will include your name, will be sent to the Clinical Trials Research Unit.
-They do not put your name on computer.
-They simply check that the consent form has been signed and dated properly and will securely file the form.
+If you decide the patient can participate in the study, the clinical information collected about them during the course of the study will be anonymised and kept strictly confidential.
+We will record their date of birth and initials on all study forms.
+If you agree to the second assessment the study nurse will record their NHS ID, hospital number (hospital patients only) and address and telephone number (community patients only).
+This will be held only by the study nurse who will destroy this information immediately following their second assessment.
+A copy of the Consultee Declaration Form you sign, which will include your name and the patient's name, will be sent to the Clinical Trials Research Unit.
+They do not put your names on computer.
+They simply check that the Consultee Declaration Form has been signed and dated properly and will securely file the form.

 All information will be handled, processed, stored, and destroyed in accordance with the Data Protection Act 1998.
-The study team have a duty of confidentiality to you and will do their very best to meet this duty.
+The study team have a duty of confidentiality to the patient and will do their very best to meet this duty.
 All information obtained is strictly confidential and will be kept in locked cupboards and will only be accessible to members of the research team.
 No names or details that would identify specific people from this study will be included in any reports, presentations or papers (published in a medical journal), or further healthcare and/or medical research.